Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Cryptography/Story-Time/README.md

 ## Write-up
-The given ciphertext has very distinct syntax.
-By the look you can tell that it's a GOLD BUG ciphertext, which can be found here: >https://www.dcode.fr/gold-bug-poe.
+The given text has very distinct syntax.
+We notice that it has a lot of symbols † or ‡ which looks like a dagger.
+This is a characteristics of a GOLD-BUG ciphertext, which can be found here: >https://www.dcode.fr/gold-bug-poe.

-Using Gold Bug Decoder we got this:
+Using Gold-Bug Decoder we got this:

 >“CAPTAI KIDD USED THE GOLD BUG CIPHER TO HIDE THE LOCATIO OF HIS TREASURE I A STORY WRITTE BY EDGAR ALLA POE I FLAG IS PIRATESANDDAGGERS”